EU-US DATA PRIVACY FRAMEWORK, UK EXTENSION TO THE EU-US DATA PRIVACY FRAMEWORK AND SWISS-US DATA PRIVACY FRAMEWORK PRIVACY POLICY

 For complaints involving Human Resources Data transferred from Switzerland in the context of the employment relationship, ABB commits to cooperate with Swiss Federal Data Protection and Information Commissioner (“FDPIC”) and comply with the advice given by the FDPIC.
 Complaints regarding processing of Human Resources Data pertaining to Swiss citizens may be reported by the individual to the relevant Data Protection Authority.

 All other complaints shall be resolved through alternative dispute resolution.
 ABB has selected the International Centre for Dispute Resolution, the international division of the American Arbitration Association (“ICDR/AAA”), as the administrator of ABB’s independent recourse mechanism for non- HR disputes.
-ABB has committed to refer such unresolved Privacy Shield complaints to ICDR/AAA in the United States.
+ABB has committed to refer such unresolved Data Privacy Framework complaints to ICDR/AAA in the United States.
 You may find more information about dispute resolution and how to file a claim with the ICDR/AAA at https://go.adr.org/privacyshield.html.

 Compelled Disclosure.
 ABB may be required to disclose Personal Data in response to lawful requests by public authorities, including to meet national security or law enforcement requirements.